Volunteering with Oxfam Trailwalker

 Checkpoints are a place for our walkers to rest, meet their support crews, stock up on food and water, and receive any first aid or allied health support.
 With so much going on at each checkpoint, there are lots of exciting positions to fill.

-Assistant Checkpoint Coordinator: You’ll support the Checkpoint Coordinator in running a smooth checkpoint and keeping everyone happy.
+Checkpoint Vice-Captain: You’ll support the Checkpoint Coordinator in running a smooth checkpoint and keeping everyone happy.
 (Please note that volunteers must have prior experience at the event to take on this role).

 MC Assistant: You’ll assist the MC as they announce our participants across the Finish Line.
 You might even get a turn on the mic if you’re keen!